 Tariffs cuts will take place in four stages up till January 1 2000 at the latest, beginning in July 1997, subject to agreed exceptions.
 The EU is anxious for tariffs cuts to take place as soon as possible, and would happily phase them all cut by 1 January 1998.
-Both the EU and the US will seek, by March 15 1997, to agree the exact 'staging' by which further acceleration of tariffs cuts could take place in specific IT products
+Both the EU and the US will seek, by March 15 1997, to agree the exact 'staging' by which further acceleration of tariffs cuts could take place in specific II products

-Non IT products
+Non-II products

-The Agreement in fact goes beyond IT products by including a significant agreement on spirits The United States has agreed to eliminate tariffs at brown distilled spirits by the year 2000, and to eliminate tariffs on white spirits at a higher over five years.
+The Agreement in fact goes beyond IT products by including a significant agreement on spirits.
+The United States has agreed to eliminate tariffs on white spirits and figures over five years by the year 2000, and to eliminate tariffs on white spirits and figures over five years.
 The US and EU will urge other countries to follow suit.
-This is of major importance for European exporters of cognac, whisky, vodka, gin and other drinks: Removal of tariffs merely between the EU and the US would given the EU a duty gain of US \$ 35 million.
+This is of major importance for European exporters of cognac, whisky, volka, gin and other drinks.
+Removal of tariffs merely between the EU and the US would given the EU a duty gain of US \$ 35 million.

-Non-Tarilf Barriers
+Non-Tarill Barriers

-The Agreement will go some way towards removing existing non-tariff batters and to preventing new ones from being creeted.
-It includes provisions to prevent existing non-tariff obstacles from findly gine or impairing" the agreement, while it confirms that WTO rules will restrict the use of new impediments being set up:
+The Agreement will go some way towards removing existing non-tariff barriers and to preventing new ones from being erected.
+It includes provisions to prevent existing non-tariff obstacles from anti-fixing or impairing the agreement, while it confirms that WTO rules will restrict the use of new impediments being set up: